AndyA/fixed-sort/README.md

 //  ["yC", "xC", "yB", "xB", "xA", "yA"];
 ```

-## Passing a ranking function.
+# Passing a Ranking Function

 We saw that each entry in the ordering list can be

-- a literal value
+- a literal value: any type apart from
 - a RegExp
 - a predicate function

-For maximum flexibility, instead of passing an ordering list you may pass a function which takes each value and returns its corresponding rank in the resulting sort.
+For maximum flexibility, instead of passing an ordering list you may pass a function which takes each value being compared and returns its corresponding sort rank.

 This highly contrived ranker sorts in this order: